 Submissions from writers of essays and fiction are always welcome.
 We are also keen to hear from artists whose work shares our ethic.
-Our poetry submissions window is now open until 30th April.
+Our poetry submissions window is currently closed.

 If you would like to contribute please send your work to:

 Please send your work as a single word (doc/docx) attachment and use your own name as the name of the file – for example: Mary_Jones.docx.
 Use Times New Roman, 12pt.
 Please type “Submission” and also your name in the subject line of your email.
 Include a short, third person biography and contact details.